Maxprofs/Simlyn/README.md

 Some people asked me to show a quick demo.
 I published a [YouTube video](https://youtu.be/DZvTg52JB04) which walks you through some of the basic infrastructure steps.
 There is also a [demo](https://iotawsflashpoc.azurewebsites.net/) in offline mode of the web app available.

-Simlyn is an ongoing task.
-Feel free to create a pull request or contact me directly if you have any questions :thumbsup:
+Simlyn is opena and an ongoing task.
+Feel free to create a pull request or create an issue if you have any questions :thumbsup:

 ![Simlyn Web App](https://raw.githubusercontent.com/chris-to-pher/Simlyn/master/Screenshots/Simlyn_WebApp%20-%20New.JPG)